Sadie L. Adams: Early life

 Sarah C. Lewis was born on February 24, 1872, in Staunton, Augusta County, Virginia, to Fanny (née Mosby/Moseby) and William W. Lewis.
 She was one of the couple's three children.
 She had a sister, Cora (later Keyes) and a brother, Delaware.
 From her youth, she was involved in the John Wesley AME Church.
 She was as a Sunday school teacher and served as president of the Sunday school board.
 After attending public school in Staunton, Lewis went on to earn a teaching certificate from Hartshorn Memorial College in Richmond.

 Career

 Returning to her hometown, Lewis began teaching in the Staunton Public School system, where she worked until her marriage.
 On June 1, 1892, she married James P. Adams.
 The couple had three children: James Cornelius (born 1895), Sarah Neta Lucile "Lucille" (born 1901) and Amelia Frances (born 1904).
-The couple had moved to Baltimore, Maryland by 1901, when Adams became a congregant and had her son baptized at the Church of St. Katherine of Alexandria, a "colored mission" of the Mount Calvary Church.
-In 1910, the family moved to Chicago and Adams joined the St. Thomas Episcopal Church.
+The couple had moved to Baltimore, Maryland by 1901, when Adams became a congregant and had her son baptized at St. Katherine of Alexandria, a "colored mission" of the Mount Calvary Church.
+In 1910, the family moved to Chicago and Adams joined St. Thomas Episcopal Church.